kenwat1/NNML-Project-Fall20/README.md

 **Convolutional Networks**
+We used one of the basic architectures: LeNet.

 ## Results

 ## Discussion

 ## References
 Bregman, A. S. (1990).
 Auditory Scene Analysis: The Perceptual Organization of Sound.
 MIT Press.